Skip to main content

 Korean popular music began to grow under the influence of Western pop music and Korea’s traditional music.
 Especially after the Korean War, American pop, blues, jazz, and other music naturally became a blending of Korean popular music as American troops were stationed in South Korea.

-As a result, it could be said that this was the beginning of the Korean music scene where people became interested in various music genres, not just Korean music.
+As a result, it could be said that this was the beginning of the Korean music scene when people became interested in various music genres, not just Korean music.

 - 1980s~90s: